akuul15/akuul15/README.md

 - 🚀 Currently going through the React module of the **Get Coding** program, where I’m solidifying my skills in building dynamic and responsive web applications.

-- 💡 I’m a passionate coder who thrives on solving real-world problems and delivering innovative and efficient solutions.
+- 💡 I am a passionate coder who thrives on solving real-world problems and delivering innovative and efficient solutions.
 Whether it's crafting clean, intuitive interfaces or tackling backend challenges, I love every step of the development process.

 - 🧠 Always eager to learn and grow, I believe in the power of continuous learning and pushing my limits.